swarnendubiswas/dotemacs/README.md

 # GNU Emacs

-I use GNU Emacs as my primary editor on a GNU/Linux platform.
-This repository lists my preferred customizations.
+This repository lists my preferred customizations for GNU Emacs, which is my primary editor.
 The setup should work on a GNU/Linux platform.

 Most of the included customizations are from the internet.
 Suggestions and pull requests are welcome.